G4me4u/g4mengine/README.md

   be [installed](https://www.eclipse.org/downloads/).

-It is possible to use the project without the use of any IDE, but as there are resource files and many class files, it it advised to use an IDE.
+It is possible to use the project without the use of any IDE, but as there are resource files and many class files, it is advised to use an IDE.
 The project is originally written utilizing features in the Eclipse IDE, but other IDE's such as IntelliJ may also work if the project is imported as an Eclipse project.

 ### Download project
 G4mEngine is a very lightweight implementation, and is therefore very easy to add to any new or ongoing java project without adding too much complexity.
-First you'll need to download the project on [GitHub](https://github.com/G4me4u/g4mengine).
+Firstly you'll need to download the project on [GitHub](https://github.com/G4me4u/g4mengine).
 The entire master zip should be downloaded.
 Alternatively, you can fork the project and pull it to your computer using git.
 Just make sure you have the entire repository on